silvia-odwyer/Onyx/README.md

 A complete list of currently working commands can be found below.

 ## UPDATES
+- Meta Commands now available!
+Get server stats, submit ideas to Silvia, and more.
+(More to be added)
-- YouTube Integration Now Available!
+- YouTube Integration Now Here!
 Search for your favourite videos, watch, and enjoy!
 - Search Pixabay for public domain photos. `-pixabay night sky`
 - Get random cute Ascii Faces!
 - Get public domain, stunning images from Unsplash with `-photo`